What to Wear in Stockholm: Swedish Fashion Explained

 What to Wear in Stockholm in Summer

-Stockholm summers are mild due to this city’s far north location and orientation on the coast.
+Stockholm summers are mild due to this city’s far north and coastal location.
 A smart traveler will bring a light jacket year-round to ward off any sudden chill.

 The maritime look is uber-popular in the summer, which makes sense given the sea salt in the air.
-Get ready to rock that navy blue + white + beige look!
-Try pairing sleek with boxy – a pair of solid color cargo jogging pants with a fitted t-shirt, for example.
+Think navy blue plus white plus beige.
+Try a pair of Nudie jeans coupled with a striped t-shirt and jacket for a supremely Swedish look.

 Though Swedes are known fashionistas, packing to fit in here can still be fairly straightforward.
-Just dress like you came from an Ikea ad, and don’t forget your umbrella!
+Just dress like you came from an Ikea ad (that means minimal), and don’t forget your umbrella.

-Think Swedish – pack a few well-fitting, quality pieces; experiment with a minimalist look and color-coordination; and touch up each outfit with one or two simple but nice accessories.
-If you realize something’s missing, don’t worry – you just found the perfect excuse to spend an afternoon in Norrmalm, Stockholm’s famous downtown shopping area.
+Think Swedish: pack a few well-fitting, quality pieces; experiment with a minimalist look and color coordination; and touch up each outfit with one or two simple but nice accessories.

 - Layers are Key: Stockholm’s weather varies from day to day and is generally cool, so make sure your layers are built for warmth as well as style.
 Opt for merino wool, an ultra-light down jacket, and a thermal layer.